awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-set-up-method-using-console.md

    1. If the newly created header parameter is to be used for request validation, choose the **Required** option\.
 For more information about request validation, see [Enable Request Validation in API Gateway](api-gateway-method-request-validation.md)\.

    1. If the newly created header parameter is to be used as part of a caching key, choose the **Caching** option\.
 This is applicable only when caching is enabled\.
-For more information about caching, see [Use Method/Integration Parameters as Cache Keys](api-gateway-caching.md#enable-api-gateway-cache-keys)\.
+For more information about caching, see [Use Method or Integration Parameters as Cache Keys to Index Cached Responses](api-gateway-caching.md#enable-api-gateway-cache-keys)\.
 **Tip**
 To remove the header parameter, choose the **x** icon associated with it and then choose **Remove this parameter and any dependent parameters** to confirm the removal\.
 To change the name of the header parameter, remove it and then create a new one\.